What is EFT (Emotional Freedom Techniques)?

 EFT helps with emotional as well as physical pain.
 Unresolved negative experiences reside as triggers and disruptions in our mind and body.
-The physical symptoms we feel from those disruptions (for example, tightening of chest, clenched stomach, heart racing, etc), become attached to the memory of that experience and affect the way we see the world, until we clear that disruption.
-Properly applied, EFT balances our autonomic nervous system and realigns our neural pathways; this disconnects the physical discomfort that we attach to negative feelings and memories, which often helps to remove the original symptoms.
+The physical symptoms we feel from those disruptions (for example, tight chest, clenched stomach, racing heart, etc), become attached to the memory of that experience and affect the way we see the world until we clear that disruption.
+Properly applied, EFT balances our autonomic nervous system and realigns our neural pathways; this disconnects the physical discomfort that we attach to negative feelings and memories, which often helps to remove the physical symptoms.

 EFT has yielded remarkable results for relieving emotional as well as physical distress, and often works when nothing else will.
-Since it does not involve drugs or other medical interventions, it is different from conventional medical approaches, and is beginning to gain wider and wider recognition within the mainstream psychotherapy and medical community.
+Since it does not involve drugs or other medical interventions, it is different from conventional medical approaches.
+EFT continues to gain a wider recognition within the mainstream psychotherapy and medical community.

 Watch Professor Tony Stewart, a specialist in public health, talking about EFT on BBC News: